0d9e-tech/archiiv/notes.md

 ## File Storage

-Archív has it's own fs, which stores **records** in a single folder in a flat structure.
-Each record has it's own UUID, which matches the Archív file it stores.

-For each record, there is a file named by it's UUID, which stores a JSON describing two things: the record's name and a list of UUIDs.
-These are UUIDs of the records **mounted** to the record.

-Each record can also have **sections**.
-Those are stored as separate files in the format `$UUID.$RECORD_NAME`.

-Records are reference counted.
-If the count reaches zero, the record and all the sections are removed from the drive.
+Archív has it's own fs implemented on top of the system's fs.

+files dont have a content in a traditional sense. instead, each file has multiple separate contents called sections.
+The tradition main content is in the 'data' section.
+Metadata is stored in the 'meta' section, hooks can create own sections for example to store image thumbnails or image exif metadata

+For implementation details see the big comment in fs/fs.go

 ## Sharing

 ### UX

-If you want to select the file, the client will allow you to choose what people/groups you want to share it with.
-Then you will get the file's UUID or a link, which you can share with the people.
-When the people receive your UUID, they can enter it into their archív client and add the file to any location they choose.
+To share a file, modify the file permissions to be accessible to the target users and then share the file uuid through some external channel to the target user.

+The target user then mounts this uuid in their directory of choice.

 This will not create any new copies of the shared file.
 If someone you shared the file with has write permissions and edits the file, others will see the changes too.
 If you want to revoke the file share, you can just remove the read and write permissions from the people you don't want to have the file.
-The archív server will recognize this action and remove the file link from the user's directory.

-Sharing with other people can be only done by people with the `mw` permission bit.
-Giving this to someone else essentially gives them the ownership of the file.
+Sharing with other people can be only done by people with the `owner` permission bit.

-### Implementation

-To share files, archív will implement a feature to link to a file by UUID.
-To see how this feature is implemented, refer to the File Storage section of this document.

 ## Permissions